4805 Spearman Drive

-Dr. Jackson has provided expert witness testimony in litigation matters involving: the impacts of soil, groundwater, airborne and surface water contamination and alleged contamination on property values; real estate issues related to proposed environmental class actions; the impacts of high voltage electric transmission lines; the valuation and highest and best use of properties subject to eminent domain; development feasibility; planning and land use regulation; and other real property issues.
+Dr. Jackson has provided expert witness testimony over 100 times in litigation matters involving: the impacts of soil, groundwater, airborne and surface water contamination and alleged contamination on property values; real estate issues related to proposed environmental class actions; the impacts of high voltage electric transmission lines on property values; the valuation and highest and best use of properties subject to eminent domain; real estate development feasibility; planning and land use regulation; and other real property related issues.

 Representative Litigation Matters

 Copyright ©2020 by Thomas O. Jackson, PhD, MAI